 Start by defining what the company will do with your images.
 Ask for specifics.

-For example, If a shoe shop uses your image on a billboard that costs $3000, a 15% licensing fee of $450 is reasonable.
-If Nike uses your photo in $500,000 worth of ads and packaging, your rate amounts to $75,000.
-Astronomical!
+For example, If the tiny shoe shop uses your image on a billboard that costs $3000, a 15% licensing fee of $450 sounds reasonable.
+But if Nike uses your photo in $500,000 worth of ads and packaging, that 15% rate amounts to $75,000.
+That’s astronomically high!

-Licensing will also vary depending on whether you’re producing work for commercial, editorial or “retail” clients.
+Licensing will also vary depending on who you’re shooting for.

 Corporations will use your images differently than a magazine or a couple getting married would.
+Wedding photographers usually don’t have to worry about licensing fees at all, because the images are for personal use.
 If you focus on wedding photography instead of commercial, you’d probably stop at having the couple sign a model release agreement and not include an additional licensing cost.

 The ASMP has a really great licensing guide for photographers on developing workable licenses that cover many kinds of photography, even a guide on how to draw up a license.

-I have determined that my operating and salary requirements are $100,000.
+I have determined that my combined operating and salary requirements are $100,000.

 A shoe manufacturer has contacted me to photograph their new collection.
-They have 20 styles, and require 3 photographs for each: 1 front, 1 side, and a detail or “action” shot.
+They have 20 styles and require 3 photographs for each.

 I determine that I can reasonably produce the 60 images in 1 day with the help of an assistant.
-Their daily rate is $450.
-We will also rent some equipment to complete the shoot ($750) and a few props ($200).
+(Their daily rate is $450.)
+We will also rent some props ($200) and equipment ($750) to complete the shoot.

 The shoe company will use the product images in the following ways: